 Book: Experience private tea house ceremonies, city market tours and sushi-making classes on a guided or part-guided tour.
 Lightfoot Travel runs an eight-night luxury trip covering Tokyo, Hakone, Kyoto and Yokohama. www.lightfoottravel.com

-Why: With bountiful natural wonders including the 300-strong elephant gathering at Minneriya National Park, spectacular hiking trails, ancient Buddhist monuments, a rad surf scene, miles of unspoilt beaches and mesmerising train routes through the Hill Country’s tea plantations, Sri Lanka has been voted the top travel destination for 2019 by Lonely Planet.
+Why: With bountiful natural wonders Sri Lanka has been voted the top travel destination for 2019 by Lonely Planet.
+Including the 300-strong elephant gathering at Minneriya National Park, spectacular hiking trails, ancient Buddhist monuments.
+Plus a rad surf scene, miles of unspoilt beaches and mesmerising train routes through the Hill Country’s tea plantations, .

-Improved transport links have made independent travel much easier while the island’s luxury hotels ensure visitors can relax and recharge.
-Established in 1864, the Galle Face Hotel is an elegant base for a Sri Lankan adventure – expect croquet matches on the lawn and Pimm’s evenings on the oceanfront chequerboard terrace (the hotel was the destination for the first ever overseas shipment of the iconic British summertime drink).
+Book: Improved transport links have made independent travel much easier while the island’s luxury hotels ensure visitors can relax and recharge.
+Established in 1864, the Galle Face Hotel is an elegant base for a Sri Lankan adventure.
+Expect croquet matches on the lawn and Pimm’s evenings on the oceanfront chequerboard terrace (the hotel was the destination for the first ever overseas shipment of the iconic British summertime drink).
 Her Majesty the Queen stayed at Galle Face when she visited Colombo in 1954 so you’ll be following in refined footsteps.

 Why: This year marks the 500th anniversary of the founding of Havana.
 To mark the milestone anniversary, landmark sites such as the Cuatro Caminos Market; the Central Railway Station and the Castillo del Morro lighthouse are being brought back to their former glory.

-Why: With more UNESCO World Heritage sites than any other country in the world (now 54 in total) and the ancient town of Matera taking the mantle of 2019’s European Capital of Culture, plus a series of events planned throughout the country to mark the 500th anniversary of Leonardo Da Vinci’s death in May, there’s no better time to revel in La Dolce Vita.
+Why: With more UNESCO World Heritage sites than any other country in the world (now 54 in total) there’s no better time to revel in La Dolce Vita.
+This year the ancient town of Matera will be taking the mantle of 2019’s European Capital of Culture, plus a series of events planned throughout the country to mark the 500th anniversary of Leonardo Da Vinci’s death in May,

-Book: Located south west of Bari, Matera is home to The Sassi and the Park of the Rupestrian Churches, an intricate maze of houses, churches, monasteries and hermitages built into the caves.
+Book: Located south west of Bari, Matera is home to The Sassi and the Park of the Rupestrian Churches.
+You can explore an intricate maze of houses, churches, monasteries and hermitages built into the caves.
 Then head south to the glittering grottos, trulli villages, gin-clear waters and sandy beaches of Puglia.
-Sherpa Expeditions has beginners walking tours in Puglia while city breaks in Venice and Rome are the ideal way to experience the museums and events commemorating Da Vinci.
+Sherpa Expeditions has beginners walking tours in Puglia while city breaks in Venice and Rome are the ideal way to experience the museums and events commemorating Da Vinci. www.sherpaexpeditions.com

 Why: This short-haul gem is off the beaten track, exceptionally good value and celebrates its 300th anniversary in 2019.
 It boasts snow-capped mountains, wineries, fairy tale castles and no crowds!